fmasillo/BAT-LZ/README.md

 `uncompress` is a simple program to uncompress the files compressed by the previous programs.

 To compute the Suffix Array, this implementation uses a script called gensa in kkp [1].
+To generate the Suffix Tree, this implementation uses a modified code of Dotan Tsadok.

 ## Usage